A Strategic Proposal to Strengthen Membership and Engage the Next Generation of MGA and Magnette Enthusiasts

 Our Strengths: Foundation for Growth

-Despite these challenges, the NAMGAR MGA community possesses powerful strengths that position us well for strategic growth:
+Despite these challenges, the NAMGAR community possesses powerful strengths that position us well for strategic growth: